UNIST-LOFT/SimAPR/README_detailed.md

 Running time will be about 35 hours for each tools without parallel running.
 It takes about 5 minutes for each version.

 **NOTE**: This will take a lot of time, memory and disk space.
-We recommend to make **10TB** for disk space for each tools.
+We recommend to make **10TB** for disk space for each tool.

-**NOTE**: We highly recommend to run each tools in different machine and copy only final result after SimAPR to same machine.
+**NOTE**: We highly recommend running each tools in different machine and copy only final result after SimAPR to same machine.

 ### Generate patch space for RQ 1, 2 and 3
 #### Template-based APR tools